-- 1. associate the 3D flow data with the polygons at the boundary surface, i.e., a velocity vector is stored at each polygon vertex of the surface - 2. project either the associated vector field or the distorted surface mesh onto the image plane

-- advect texture properties according to the projected vector field or the projected, distorted mesh in image space - 4. inject and blend noise - overlay optional visualization cues such as showing a semi-transparent representation of the surface with shading
+- 1. associate the 3D flow data with the polygons at the boundary surface, i.e., a velocity vector is stored at each polygon vertex of the surface - 2. project either the associated vector field or the distorted surface mesh onto the image plane - 3. advect texture properties according to the projected vector field or the projected, distorted mesh in image space - 4. inject and blend noise - 5. overlay optional visualization cues such as showing a semi-transparent representation of the surface with shading

-These stages are depicted schematically for ISA and IBFVS in Figure 4.
 Each step of the pipeline is necessary for the dynamic cases of unsteady flow, time-dependent geometry, rotation, translation, and scaling, and only a subset is needed for the static cases involving steady-state flow and no change to the viewing parameters.

-The ISA and IBFVS implementation pipelines are shown side-by-side in Figure 4 in order to illustrate overlap and divergence.
 Conceptually, the algorithms share several overlapping components such as projection to image space, advection mesh computation, texture-mapping, noise injection and blending, and the addition of shading or a color map.
 The main difference between the two methods is that ISA uses an image-based mesh in order to advect the textures, whereas the texture advection in IBFVS is driven by the original 3D mesh.
 As a result, differences arise stemming from parts of the algorithm that use image space vs. object space.
 These decisions result in advantages and disadvantages for both methods.
-More details about each step of the pipeline shown in Figure 4 are given by Laramee et al. [16].
+More details are given by Laramee et al. [11] 3.